UP2021407/AI-EMS/dataModel/README.md

 # JavaScript AI Machine Learning Model

 This code creates a machine learning model using TensorFlow.js, trains it on a dataset of past emergency calls, and uses it to make predictions on the likelihood of a severe situation for incoming calls.
 It also uses natural language processing to extract relevant information from the caller's description, and prioritises calls for immediate dispatch if the prediction indicates a high likelihood of a severe situation.
-Of course, this is just one possible approach to creating an application like this, and the exact details of the code will depend on the specific requirements of the application.

 ## Libraries